 It will probably not surprise you that the main characters are the children.
 Our hero is Tom Pearson, Stuart’s middle child.
 I don’t want to embarrass anyone by droning on and on, but it’s my opinion that Carter Jenkins was very well cast and does a fantastic job as Tom, bringing a lot of good energy, charm and charisma to the role.
 Tom is instantly likeable and sympathetic.
 Carter’s good-looking, but it’s really his facial expressions and mannerisms that make Tom such a darling.
 Tom’s age is never made explicit.
 Carter, by my estimation, was probably 17 during filming.
-My best guess is that this is supposed to be the summer after Tom’s sophomore year, but I would prefer it if he were older, and the lack of detail gives us the freedom, so it’s my head-canon that he’s about to start senior year.
+My best guess is that this is supposed to be the summer after Tom’s sophomore year, but I would prefer it if he were older, and the lack of detail gives us the freedom, so it’s my head-canon that he’s a year older than that.

 Ashley Tisdale (very nearly reprising her role as Sharpay from High School Musical, at least for 2/3 of the film) plays Bethany, Tom’s older sister who has just completed high school.
 On the IMDB message board for this movie I saw some people telling Ashley to grow up (she was 24 when the movie was made), but I think she came off as a high schooler without a problem, and why shouldn’t she play a high schooler in a kids movie if she can and wants to?
 She was great as Bethany and I’m grateful it was her in the role.